pmean/build-website/text/06/ControlCharts-06.md

 > Someone asked me about resources for learning how to use control
 > charts.
 I have a web page that talks about quality control in general
 > and shows some of the computational details of a control chart.
-It\'s
+It's
 > just a draft, but it might help.
 >
 > -   [Stats: Guidelines for quality control